Volunteering in Tanzania with Projects Abroad

 As a qualified midwife you have the opportunity to assist mothers and children in rural hospitals in the Maasai community.

-Volunteer lawyers are need in Tanzania.
+Volunteer lawyers are needed in Tanzania.
 You will be working towards reforming inheritance and property right laws which are currently leaving many women impoverished.